* Subject to availability.

 - Between Portsmouth and Dublin, sail into the heart of Celtic shores, lands of magic and legends;

-- Unesco World Heritage Sites: from Belfast, the mysterious Giant's Causeway site, the old port of Liverpool, Dublin, city of literature (embarkation port);
+- Unesco World Heritage Sites: from Belfast, the mysterious Giant's Causeway site, the old port of Liverpool, Dublin, city of literature (disembarkation port);

 - From Cork, there will be the possibility to visit Blarney Castle, an imposing fortress with numerous hidden treasures, including the famous “Blarney Stone”;

-- Before your cruise, discover Dublin, the Irish capital brimming with convivial atmosphere and authentic charm.
+- After your cruise, discover Dublin, the Irish capital brimming with convivial atmosphere and authentic charm.

 Staterooms & Suites